Author: The Book of Job does not specifically name its author. The most likely candidates are Job, Elihu, Moses, and Solomon.

 The date of the authorship of the Book of Job would be determined by the author of the Book of Job.
 If Moses was the author, the date would be around 1440 B.C.
 If Solomon was the author, the date would be around 950 B.C.
 Because we don’t know the author, we can’t know the date of writing.

 Purpose of Writing:

-The Book of Job helps us to understand the following: Satan cannot bring financial and physical destruction upon us unless it is by God's permission.
+The Book of Job helps us to understand the following: Satan cannot bring financial and physical destruction upon us unless it is by God’s permission.
 God has power over what Satan can and cannot do.
-It is beyond our human ability to understand the "why's" behind all the suffering in the world.
+It is beyond our human ability to understand the "why’s" behind all the suffering in the world.
 The wicked will receive their just dues.
 We cannot always blame suffering and sin on our lifestyles.
-Suffering may sometimes be allowed in our lives to purify, test, teach or strengthen the soul.
-God remains enough, deserves and requests our love and praise in all circumstances of life.
+Suffering may sometimes be allowed in our lives to purify, test, teach, or strengthen the soul.
+God remains enough, and He deserves and requests our love and praise in all circumstances of life.

 Job 1:1, "In the land of Uz there lived a man whose name was Job.
 This man was blameless and upright; he feared God and shunned evil."

 Job 1:21, "Naked I came from my mother’s womb, and naked I will depart.
 The LORD gave and the LORD has taken away; may the name of the LORD be praised."

 Job 38:1-2, "Then the LORD answered Job out of the storm.
 He said, 'Who is this that darkens my counsel with words without knowledge?'"

 Job 42:5-6, "My ears had heard of you but now my eyes have seen you.
 Therefore I despise myself and repent in dust and ashes."